MapsPeople/docs/src/content/getting-started/ios/simple-map-app.md

 * To reuse the code in your app, drag and drop the `Views` and `Services` folders, and all the `Assets` except for the `AppIcon` into your project
 * Create a copy of the `MapsIndoors-Info-Sample.plist` file and name it `MapsIndoors-Info.plist`
 * Add your MapsIndoors API key and Google Maps API key to the `MapsIndoors-Info.plist` file
-* Look at `ViewController.swift` for an example of how to initialize the MapsIndoors SDK and use the **Simple Map App** implementation in an UIKit app.
+* Look at `ViewController.swift` for an example of how to initialize the MapsIndoors SDK and use the **MapsIndoors Template** implementation in an UIKit app.
 The `ViewController.swift` reads the API keys retrieved as described above from the file `MapsIndoors-Info.plist`
-* Update your podfile so it matches the podfile in the MapsIndoors **Simple Map App**
+* Update your podfile so it matches the podfile in the MapsIndoors **MapsIndoors Template**

 <!-- Known Issues -->
 {% include "src/content/shared/known-issues-ios.md" %}